Touchgram/purrticles/README.md

 Purrticles acts as a companion to Touchgram - you can directly copy particle definitions from Purrticles and use them in Touchgram v1.3.6 onwards.

-Future versions will provide more options for exploratory design and other game and UI engines.
+Future versions will provide [more options][p4] for exploratory design and other game and UI engines.

 ### Mac version
 A Mac version of Purrticles was developed in parallel with the iPhone and iPad versions.
 It is not being released as v1.0 mostly because of additional time needed to tweak the interface and paywall features.